gioargyr/docker-kr-suite/README.md

 ## Using the docker-container:
 * Use (the command line of) the container (terminal of your machine): $ [sudo] docker exec -it <docker-container-name> /bin/bash
 * Starting tomcat (terminal of container): $ rocket.sh
+Attention: When the container is up and running, it provides only a postgres(+postgis) DBMS.
+In order to make Strabon available, you should start container's tomcat as described in the previous instruction.

 Now all the WEB Services tools (Sextant, Strabon, OnTop Spatial) are available in your machine's port 9999.